vijaybheda/empirical/README.md

 - For iOS builds on macOS, make sure you have Xcode and CocoaPods properly set up.
 - This script assumes a specific project structure and may need modifications to fit your project's layout.
-- The script now dynamically names the output files based on the app name, version, and build number.
+- The script dynamically names the output files based on the app name, version, and build number.
 - For iOS builds, ensure you have run `pod install` in the `ios` directory before running the script, or let the script handle it.
 - The script will continue to the next app if one fails to build, allowing for partial successful